llvm/llvm-project/amd/device-libs/doc/OCML.md

 OCML is expected to be used in a standard LLVM compilation flow as follows:
   * Compile source modules to LLVM-IR bitcode (clang)
-  * Link program bitcode, “wrapper” bitcode, OCML bitcode, and OCML customization functions (llvm-link)
+  * Link program bitcode, “wrapper” bitcode, OCML bitcode, and OCML control functions (llvm-link)
   * Generic optimizations (opt)
   * Code generation (llc)